Plutora Blog - IT Governance, Release Management, Test Environment Management

 If you have a complex, highly-orchestrated release no amount of automation can change the fact that the large, successful systems found in the Fortune 500 are often full of seemingly intractable complexity: databases that have been around longer than most of your junior engineers, middleware systems maintained by teams that have been outsourced to by the teams they were originally outsourced to, and lot’s of risk.
-In fact, risk is the common attribute in most big business, and while moving your development and operations teams to work more closely together can reduce your overall exposure to user-error by encouraging more automation, it doesn’t take the risk out of software releases.
+In fact, the risk is the common attribute in most big business, and while moving your development and operations teams to work more closely together can reduce your overall exposure to user-error by encouraging more automation, it doesn’t take the risk out of software releases.

 …and software releases are all risk.
 Your downtime doesn’t just happen because software stands still.

 Last year I was at an industry conference in New York focused on DevOps, and I spoke about using Plutora to model and manage large-scale releases.
 Afterwards, I spoke to a number of people attending the show about what they thought about DevOps.
 DevOps integration is a trend taking all industries by storm, and it sells a simpler, more agile approach to software delivery.
 A model in which developers have more control over the software and systems they are deploying.